SirIle/sirile.github.io/_posts/2015-05-18-using-haproxy-and-consul-for-dynamic-service-discovery-on-docker.markdown

 This will start a series of posts where I look at creating a Docker based runtime environment with dynamic service registration and discovery with support for automatic vertical and horizontal scaling.
 As I'm using Docker Machine, the environment can as easily be a local VirtualBox based one or reside on Amazon Web Services, Google Compute Engine, Microsoft Azure or anywhere Docker Machine supports.

+### Source code and pre-built images

 Code for the HAProxy image can be found [here](https://github.com/SirIle/miniboxes).
 Code for the scala-boot-test which is used as the example application can be found [here](https://github.com/SirIle/scala-boot-test).
-More information about the scala-boot-test can be found from the [blog post](http://sirile.github.io/2015/04/08/docker-gradle-scala-boot.html).
+More information about the scala-boot-test can be found from this [blog post](http://sirile.github.io/2015/04/08/docker-gradle-scala-boot.html).
+All Docker images can also be found from Dockerhub, so all the docker commands are runnable and the images are automatically pulled from the central repository.

 ### Requirements for discovery mechanism